cyrinux/push2talk/README.md

 ## 🎤 Usage

 - To set keybind compose of one or two keys, use env var, eg: `env PUSH2TALK_KEYBIND="ControlLeft,KeyO" push2talk` or `env PUSH2TALK_KEYBIND="MetaRight" push2talk`.

-- To get more log: `RUST_LOG=debug push2talk`.
+- To get more log: `env RUST_LOG=debug push2talk`.
 - To specify an unique source to manage, use the env var, eg: `env PUSH2TALK_SOURCE="OpenComm by Shokz" push2talk`.
-- There is also a systemd unit provided. `systemctl --user start push2talk.service`
+- There is also a systemd unit provided. `systemctl --user start push2talk.service`.

+## 👥 Contributing

+We welcome contributions!

+## 💑 Thanks

+Made with love by @cyrinux and @maximbaz.